 As of 2001, 54 percent of the population lived below the national poverty line.

-Research estimated the 2002 census to be inflated by 8 to 9 percent, impacting subsequent annual population estimates.
+Consecutive research estimated the 2002 census to be inflated by 8 to 9 percent, which affected the annually updated population estimates in subsequent years.

-The special status of the Georgian Orthodox Church is officially recognized in the Constitution of Georgia and the Concordat of 2002, though religious institutions are separate from the state.
+The special status of the Georgian Orthodox Church is officially recognized in the Constitution of Georgia and the Concordat of 2002, although religious institutions are separate from the state.

-In November 2003, Shevardnadze was deposed by the Rose Revolution.
+In November 2003, Shevardnadze was deposed by the Rose Revolution after allegations of fraud in the parliamentary elections.

-Following the Rose Revolution in 2003, a series of reforms were launched to strengthen the country's military and economic capabilities and to reorient its foreign policy westwards.
+Following the Rose Revolution in 2003, a series of reforms were launched to strengthen Georgia's military and economic capabilities and reorient its foreign policy westwards.

-In August 2004, the Individual Partnership Action Plan of Georgia was submitted officially to NATO.
+In August 2004, Georgia officially submitted its Individual Partnership Action Plan to NATO.

-On 29 October 2004, the North Atlantic Council of NATO approved the Individual Partnership Action Plan (IPAP) of Georgia.
+On October 29, 2004, the North Atlantic Council of NATO approved Georgia's Individual Partnership Action Plan, marking the country's move to the second stage of Euro-Atlantic Integration.

 In 2004, Mikheil Saakashvili was elected as President of Georgia.